-The Airport Company successfully managed to maintain business continuity and liquidity upon the pandemic outbreak, and -only one year later- amidst a turbulent 2021, achieved to return to profitability, attesting its resilience.
+The Airport Company managed to maintain business continuity and liquidity upon the pandemic outbreak, and - only one year later - amidst a turbulent 2021 returned to profitability, attesting to its resilience.

-Although the pandemic is still present with evident impact and -most likely- with permanent marks on the aviation sector, the gradual lifting of restrictive measures for travel allows for a more optimistic view regarding traffic evolution.
-Under the assumption of moderate measures against the pandemic, without further lockdowns or major restrictions, and of course without any further dramatic escalation of the war in Ukraine, expectations on passenger traffic growth are in the order of 35-40% vs. 2021.
-Inevitably, we expect to continue being below 2019 demand for the foreseeable future and therefore need to deploy resources accordingly and safeguard cost efficiency and liquidity.
+Although the pandemic is still present with an evident impact and - most likely - permanent marks on the aviation sector, the gradual lifting of restrictive measures for travel allows for a more optimistic view regarding traffic evolution.
+Under the assumption of moderate measures against the pandemic, without further lockdowns or major restrictions, and of course without any further dramatic escalation of the war in Ukraine, expectations of passenger traffic growth are in the order of 35-40% versus 2021.
+Inevitably, for the foreseeable future we expect demand to continue being below 2019, therefore, need to deploy resources accordingly and safeguard cost-efficiency and liquidity.

-In addition to the pandemic, at the time of writing of this report the recovery of the aviation industry is threatened by the war in Ukraine, its geopolitical implications and their impact on fuel and energy cost, inflation and disposable income of travelers, as well as from the closure of the involved tourism and aviation markets.
+In addition to the pandemic, at the time of writing this report, recovery of the aviation industry is threatened by the war in Ukraine, its geopolitical implications and their impact on fuel and energy costs, inflation and disposable income of travellers, as well as the closure of the involved tourism and aviation markets.

 Subject to the level of traffic evolution, we plan to resume certain enabling projects in terminal and apron capacity which were put on hold during the last two years.
 Major Required Expansion projects will become again relevant when passenger traffic approaches the 2019 levels.
 Furthermore, in 2022, the Airport Company is planning to invest in a 16MWp photovoltaic park, which is the first major step towards our Net Zero Carbon emissions commitment: the so-called ROUTE 2025.
-Through the development of AIA's new photovoltaic park, the Airport Company aims to answer to the growing sustainability requirements stemming from the EC Fit for 55 and the EU Taxonomy.
-With a comprehensive approach regarding ESG, AIA aims to further enhance its ability to create long-term value and manage significant changes in the environment in which it operates.
+Through the development of AlA's new photovoltaic park, the Airport Company aims to address the growing sustainability requirements stemming from the EC Fit for 55 and the EU Taxonomy.
+With a comprehensive approach regarding ESG, AlA aims to further enhance its ability to create long-term value and manage significant changes in the environment in which it operates.

-In June 2022, the Company will disburse the last instalment of the loan granted by EIB, which was the main facility that funded the construction of the Athens Airport under terms that had a significant effect on the flexibility of the Company with respect to financing options.
-This milestone is considered as an appropriate opportunity to review the existing financing options and potentially proceed with solutions that would enable the Company to improve flexibility, level of current and future financing needs, as well as enhance its shareholders' value.
+In June 2022, the Company will disburse the last installment of the loan granted by EIB, which was the main facility that funded the Athens Airport construction under terms that had a significant effect on the flexibility of the Company with respect to financing options.
+This milestone is considered an appropriate opportunity to review the existing financing options and potentially proceed with solutions that would enable the Company to improve flexibility, level of current and future financing needs, as well as enhance its shareholders' value.

-The pandemic as well as the recent geopolitical events in Ukraine further remind us of the complexity of the world we live and operate in, and of the dependence of our industry on such events.
-Nevertheless, the Company has managed repeatedly to navigate through stormy weather and to remain a value enhancing entity for shareholders, employees, business partners and the community at large.
+The pandemic and the recent geopolitical events in Ukraine further remind us of the complexity of the world we live and operate in, and the dependence of our industry on such events.
+Nevertheless, the Company has managed repeatedly to navigate through stormy weather and remain a value-enhancing entity for shareholders, employees, business partners and the community at large.

-Drawing on our strategic advantages, on the tireless efforts of our people and on our dedication to our values, and building on solid foundation, we are confident that we will achieve the goals we have set for the coming years.
-Thus, we take this opportunity to reaffirm our commitment towards our goal to provide sustainable value for all stakeholders.
+Drawing on our strategic advantages, our people's tireless efforts and our dedication to our values, and building on a solid foundation, we are confident that we will achieve the goals we have set for the coming years.
+Thus, we take this opportunity to reaffirm our commitment to our goal: to provide sustainable value for all stakeholders.

-Spata, 31 March 2022 On behalf of the Board of Directors of Athens International Airport S.A.
+Spata, 31 March 2022

+On behalf of the Board of Directors of Athens International Airport S.A.

-> Riccardo Lambiris
+Riccardo Lambiris